Electrostatics/electrostatics.github.io/examples/Protein-Rna_Tutorial.md

 		temp.write(input_2_txt)
 {% endhighlight %}

+Run this script by typing

+{% highlight bash %}
+python apbs_unix_dx.py
+{% endhighlight %}

-Run this script by typing "python apbs\_unix\_dx.py".
-It will poop out all the apbs-ionconcentration.in files and dxmath-ionconcentration.in files that you need.
+It will create all the apbs-ionconcentration.in files and dxmath-ionconcentration.in files that you need.

 <img src="https://raw.githubusercontent.com/PEMIfolder/github.io-PEMIfolder/gh-pages/img/Tut_Pics_PR/Screenshot_18.jpg">